 - is accurate and complete.

 You also may have the right to ask us to add an addendum to your records, which can be up to 250 words for each item you believe to be incorrect or incomplete.
-Please submit your request for an addendum to the Medical Records Department of the MemorialCare hospital where you were treated.
+Please submit your request for an addendum to the medical records department of the MemorialCare Facility where you were treated.

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
-To request confidential communications, you must make your request in writing to the Medical Records Department at the MemorialCare hospital where you seek treatment.
+To request confidential communications, you must make your request in writing to the medical records department at the MemorialCare Facility where you seek treatment.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice.
-You have the right to a paper copy of this notice.
-Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
-You may obtain a copy of this notice at our website (www.memorialcare.org).
-A paper copy of this notice is also available in the Admitting Departments of all MemorialCare hospitals.
+You have the right to a paper copy of this Notice.
+Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.
+You may obtain a copy of this Notice at our website (www.memorialcare.org).
+A paper copy of this Notice is also available in the admitting departments or registration desks of all MemorialCare Facilities.

 Changes To This Notice